mpflueger/gan-vis/docs/index.md

 {% include video.html src="assets/wgan_v1.webm" %}
 *Training the Wasserstein GAN.
 By contrast to the other models here we see the generator spread and bifurcate to capture multiple modes of the data.
 The discriminator (critic) field also has visually different contours than in the other models.*

+Compared to our other models, WGAN seems to take more steps to find a stable and good looking generator distribution.
+I suspect this is because it is mathematically more 'difficult' to form a function that takes smooth noise and bi- or tri-furcates it into multiple distinct modes.
+We see through the early training steps the generator distribution spreads apart quickly and then takes a long time to push the distributional mass out of the middle.

 # Conclusion
 These models all still have some issues, for example in most cases the generator does not appear to be particularly stable during training.
 Even in models that capture all the modes, those modal distributions can move around a lot randomly.
 It is also not clear if they are accurately capturing the shape of each individual data mode.
 We can perhaps imagine a number of tweaks to address these issues, such as tweaking the relative updates of $$G$$ and $$D$$, learning rate decay, etc., but that would introduce more hyperparameters that would have to be tuned for each application.
 Unsurprisingly then, there are many other approaches in the literature for helping GANs get good results.
 If I end up implementing them, perhaps I will update this post later.